How To Integrate A Voice API

 Our mass phone call service can send calls to customers with mobile and landline devices.

 Every voice API provider has specific coding languages that can be used for integration.
 Whichever provider you choose should outline which languages are appropriate for the product and features you want.

 For example, Esendex’s Phone Notify!
-API can be integrated using C#, ColdFusion, VB.NET, VBScript, PHP, PHP with cURL, Ruby, or Java.
-Each coding language has a corresponding quick start guide and documentation, complete with code samples for your convenience.
+API can be integrated using any language that can make a REST or SOAP call, including C#, Java, Python, Ruby, PHP, and Node.js.
+Many popular coding languages have a corresponding quick start guide and documentation, complete with code samples for your convenience.

 Some coding languages involve as few as three steps, while others require a lengthier process.
 Typically, there are some shared steps across all the integration methods no matter which coding language you use.
 Obtaining a license key is one example of this, as it is usually the first step in every API integration.